 Coronavirus and Atmospheric Pollution

-The study of the University of Catania and the study of Harvard University.
+The study of the University of Catania and the study of Harvard University

 Both describe the results and the analysis of in vitro studies carried out in Bologna on the molecular response of human cells to exposure to atmospheric particulate matter: these studies have allowed us to hypothesize the mechanism by which high levels of PM in the air can contribute to the worsening of clinical conditions of people infected with Sars-Cov-2 (and more generally with respiratory viruses), especially in correlation with other previous pathologies.
-The hypothesis put forward by the studies is therefore that pollution is not an element that facilitates the entry of the virus into the body, but rather a further risk factor, like hypertension, diabetes and obesity, which can increase susceptibility to infection or aggravate the symptoms of Covid-19.
+The hypothesis advanced by the studies is therefore that pollution is not an element that facilitates the entry of the virus into the body, but rather an additional risk factor, like hypertension, diabetes and obesity, which can increase susceptibility to infection or aggravate the symptoms of Covid-19.

-fonte: Ars Toscana - Agenzia Regionale di Sanità
+Original by: Ars Toscana - Agenzia Regionale di Sanità